victormoral/custom-git-commit-message/README.md

 custom-git-commit-message
 =========================

-Scripts for customize the git commit message
+Scripts for customize the git commit message.